alzhranyjwd95-a11y/albahaclub-board/README.md

 ## Developer

-Developed and implemented by the development team.
+Designed, developed, and implemented by [Joud Alzahrani].